pschool-in/curriculum/languages/malayalam/catalog.md

 ## ml-reading

-- 15 traditional tales for children with moral of the storiy
+- 15 traditional tales for children with moral of the story

 ## ml-riddle